UniqueName2/CSC3022H-Assignment-4/README.md

 To clean -
   $ make clean

-Please refer to the document Tutorial-4.pdf for more details regarding the assignment.
+Please refer to the document Tutorial-4.pdf for more details regarding this assignment.

-Should you require any further clarification regarding this submission, please feel free to contact me at sahil.j.patel@gmail.com.
+Please feel free to contact me at sahil.j.patel@gmail.com should you require any further clarification.
 Thank you.